Loan Against Fixed Deposit: How It Works

 1. How much loan can I get against my fixed deposit?

-You can avail up to 90% of your fixed deposit amount as a loan.
+You may avail up to 90% of your fixed deposit amount as a loan.
+Please check with your bank for more details.

 2. What is the interest rate for an FD loan?